MrCliff/MedicineReminder/README.md

 1. Open this project with [PlatformIO](https://platformio.org/platformio-ide).
-1. If you are using Arduino Uno or Arduino Nano (Atmega328P w/ old bootloader), just comment out the board you aren't using in the `env_default =` setting of _platformio.ini_ file.
+1. If you are using Arduino Uno or Arduino Nano (Atmega328P w/ old bootloader), just comment out the board you aren't using in the `default_envs =` setting of _platformio.ini_ file.
-    * Otherwise add your board to the file with its own `[env:board_id_here]` section and the board id to the `env_default =` setting.
+    * Otherwise add your board to the file with its own `[env:board_id_here]` section and the board id to the `default_envs =` setting.
     * Remember to change the pin numbers in the _src/MedicineReminder.ino_ file, if needed.
 1. Build and upload the project to your Arduino.
 PlatformIO will install the